BTS Munich 2026 · Allianz Arena July 11 & 12 Concert Day Notes →

 Older guesthouses, apartments, and small hotels may still use real metal keys.
 Doors can require turning the key while pushing or pulling.
 If the host shows you how the door works at check-in, pay attention.
 It can save a very annoying late-night moment.

 Bathrooms are often dry-style.
 If a shower door or curtain is not positioned correctly, the floor can flood quickly.
-It sounds minor, but it is one of those small things that make a tired travel day worse.
+It sounds small, but it can make a tired travel day worse.

 12Family stays, longer stays, and apartment-style options

-For families or longer stays, the best hotel area is not always the most central one.
+For families or longer stays, the right hotel area is not always the most central one.
 Room layout, elevator, washing machine access, kitchen facilities, quiet nights, and nearby supermarkets can matter more.

 Apartment hotels can look more expensive at first, but they may reduce food costs and make mornings easier.
 Munich is not a cheap city for eating every meal out.
 A simple breakfast or light dinner at the accommodation can make a difference during a longer stay.